 Peter saith unto him, Thou shalt never wash my feet.
 Jesus answered him.
 If I wash thee not, thou has no part with me – John 13:8.

-During the time Jesus’ walked upon the earth there were no knives or forks used at the table, washing of the hands before and after meals was necessary.
-Because of the dust and heat of the Eastern climate, washing of feet on entering a house was an act of respect to the visitor, and refreshment to the traveler.
+When Jesus’ walked upon the earth, no knives or forks were used at the table, and washing hands before and after meals were necessary to remove the dust from their feet.
+Because of the dust and heat of the Eastern climate, washing of feet on entering a house was an act of respect to the visitor and refreshment to the traveler.

-Washing guests feet was a job for a household servant when guests arrived, but Jesus gave an example of a servant to His disciples as He washed their feet.
-Jesus washing the disciple feet was two-fold.
-First, washing the disciples feet was a slave’s task, so Jesus washed His disciples feet out of humility, and to teach them the principle of servant leadership.
-That’s what leadership is about, it’s the serving of others.
+Washing guests’ feet was a job for a household servant when guests arrived, but Jesus gave an example of a servant to His disciples as He washed their feet.
+Jesus washing the disciple’s feet was two-fold.
+First, washing the disciple’s feet was a slave’s task, so Jesus washed His disciple’s feet out of humility and taught them the principle of servant leadership.
+That’s what leadership is about; it’s the serving of others.
 Secondly, foot washing symbolized cleansing.

-Peter was a disciple of Jesus, he had seen and heard the teachings of Jesus.
-Peter was with Jesus on the mountain when Jesus was transfigured, Peter was with Jesus when Jesus healed Jarius’ daughter.
-Peter was also with Jesus in the Garden of Gethsemane prior to Jesus’ death, but when things got too hot for Peter, he denied he knew Jesus.
-Rather than standing up for what he believed, and not care about would happen to him as a disciple of Jesus, he lied and denied.
+Peter was a disciple of Jesus; he had seen and heard the teachings of Jesus.
+Peter was with Jesus on the mountain when Jesus was transfigured; Peter was with Jesus when Jesus healed Jarius’ daughter.
+Peter was also with Jesus in the Garden of Gethsemane before Jesus’ death, but when things got too hot for Peter, he denied he knew Jesus.
+Rather than standing up for what he believed and not caring about what would happen to him as a disciple of Jesus, he lied and denied it.

-That’s why prior to Jesus death at the Last Supper, Jesus instructed Peter that He had prayed for him because Jesus knew Peter, He knew the things that would come and test his faith, Jesus knew Peter better than Peter knew himself (But I have prayed for thee, that thy faith fail not: and when thou art converted, strengthen thy brethren – Luke 22:32).
+That’s why before Jesus’ death at the Last Supper, Jesus instructed Peter that He had prayed for him because Jesus knew Peter, He knew the things that would come and test his faith, Jesus knew Peter better than Peter knew himself (But I have prayed for thee, that thy faith fail not: and when thou art converted, strengthen thy brethren – Luke 22:32).
 Just as Jesus prayed for Peter, He has also prayed for us, He knows the different trials, tribulations, hurts, and disappoints as well as sin that will come to test our faith.
-Be encouraged and know that God will strengthen you when you place your faith in Him and not what you see, hear, or feel.
+Be encouraged and know that God will strengthen you when you place your faith in Him, not what you see, hear, or feel.

-As Christians, we sometime categorize sin such as adultery and fornication, but fear is just as much a sin.
-Fear is the opposite of faith and without faith we can not please God.
-When we have truly been washed, we don’t fear what people will say about us as a Christian, we don’t fear rejection and persecution.
-Believe it or not rejection and persecution is one of the benefits we receive as Christians, there are good benefits and there are bad benefits.
-All the benefits we receive whether they are good or bad will work together for our good to produce the Fruit of the Spirit.
+As Christians, we sometimes categorize sins such as adultery and fornication, but fear is just as much a sin.
+Fear is the opposite of faith; we can not please God without faith.
+When we have truly been washed, we don’t fear what people will say about us as Christians; we don’t fear rejection and persecution.
+Believe it or not, rejection and persecution are one of the benefits we receive as Christians, there are good benefits, and there are benefits that don’t feel good that go along with Christianity.
+All the benefits we receive, whether they are good or bad, will work together for our good to produce the Fruit of the Spirit.

-When we’re going through trials and tribulations we can’t fear.
+When we’re going through trials and tribulations, we can’t fear.
 You must know the One that allowed the trial or tribulation will be there for you to walk you through to the exit.
-Just as there was an entrance there will always be an exit.
-He’s the One that will never leave or forake you.
+Just as there was an entrance, there would always be an exit.
+He’s the One that will never leave or forsake you.
 It’s not denying the fact of what you’re going through, but knowing who will bring you through with the victory!

-If we’re professing to be Christians then we need to live a life that displays our discipleship to God and not being a part-taker of the world’s sin.
-We can’t live our lives as a nonbeliever and think we have fellowship with God.
+If we profess to be Christians, we need to live a life that displays our discipleship to God and not be a part-taker of the world’s sin.
+We can’t live as nonbelievers and think we have fellowship with God.
 Disciples submit themselves to the written Word of God.
 Disciples commune with God on a daily basis.
 Disciples read and study the Word of God to know what is expected of them as sons and daughters.
 To be washed is to become one with God (Now I am no longer in the world, but these are in the world, and I come to You.
 Holy Father, keep through Your name those whom You have given Me, that they may be one as we are – John 17:11).